ryanknauer/CPSC448/YoutubeExtension/Markov.md

 #### Vectorized Observation

-Latex Doesn't Display In Markdown so this is in a seperate file [here](https://github.com/ryanknauer/CPSC448/blob/master/HMM.ipynb)
+LaTeX Doesn't Display In Markdown so this is in a seperate file [here](https://github.com/ryanknauer/CPSC448/blob/master/HMM.ipynb)